asnar00/microserver.fm/readme.md

 ## feature modularity

-Users and developers are used to talking about "features" : units of functionality related to a particular task.
+Users and developers are used to talking about "features" : units of functionality related to a particular capability.
 However, most programming languages lack first-class language structures that correspond to features.

 When adding a feature, therefore, we typically make a number of changes dispersed across the codebase.
 Conversely, when we look at any particular point in the code, we'll usually see code from multiple features intersecting at that point.
 This makes it difficult to reason about features and their interactions by looking at the code.